Dog Groomer Injury

 A dog groomer injury can leave you confused.
 What do you do?
 Who do you talk to?
 First, you should seek medical help for your pet.
 Don’t forget, they are in pain and need treatment.
 Second, you should try to speak to the groomer.
 Ask them what happened to your pet.
 Third, ask police about filing a report of the incident.
 This doesn’t just help your pet, it can help others who might experience a problem with the groomer.
-Fourth, contact a lawyer.
-If you feel there is a genuine issue with the groomer a lawyer can help you.
-Of course, you’ll want to find the right lawyer.
+Most lawyers suggest filing a claim in small claims court.

 Advice From PETA

 PETA (people for ethical treatment of animals) has more information to help you.
 The PETA website includes tips for dealing with suspected veterinarian or groomer abuse.
 PETA also mentions when to call a lawyer for help.

 There are plenty of personal injury attorneys in Philadelphia and New Jersey.
 Most lawyers only handle cases for people.
 Why is that?
 Because state laws only see pets as property.

 If your dog or cat is the victim of a groomer injury, follow the steps above to get them help.
 Make sure to document everything and save all the receipts.

 Our legal team has a big heart for animals.
 We want to help you get the answers you deserve.
 If you need a referral for a local small claims lawyer, give us a call.
 Reach us anytime at 215-232-1000.
 Or, fill out our online form and a member of our legal team will contact you.

 We care about people and their pets.
 We understand you’ve been through a lot, and we care!
 One of our lawyers will listen to your situation and help as much as we can.
 We don’t charge for our legal services unless we recover money in your case.